MCP Registry & AI Gateway: Architecture and Enterprise Use Cases

 What the Gateway Adds on Top of Raw MCP

-TrueFoundry positions the Gateway as a control-plane that sits between your agents (or Chat UI) and every registered MCP server and LLM provider.
+TrueFoundry positions one of the best MCP gateway as a control-plane that sits between your agents (or Chat UI) and every registered MCP server and LLM provider.

 Key capabilities include: